OfficeDev/teams-toolkit/templates/scenarios/js/dashboard-tab/README.md

 ## How to add a new dashboard

-You can use the following steps to add a new dashboard layout:
+You can use the following steps to add a new dashboard:

 1. [Step 1: Create a dashboard class](#step-1-create-a-dashboard-class)
 2. [Step 2: Override methods to customize dashboard layout](#step-2-override-methods-to-customize-dashboard-layout)